 - Monitor performance metrics by category across locations to identify successful patterns

 Franchised businesses face particular challenges with category consistency.
-Franchisors typically want to maintain brand consistency, while franchisees may want to emphasize local specialties or services.
+Franchisors usually want to keep the brand consistent, while franchisees may want to emphasize local specialties or services.

 - Providing franchisees with approved primary and secondary category lists